Seeking Literary Outliers.

 Space and Time Magazine

 The benefits to publishing in Space and Time: Space and Time magazine is produced as an audio issue as well as digital and print editions.
-Every fiction author and poet that appears in this issue a complimentary PDF subscription, a print copy and the ability to purchase extra copies at wholesale plus shipping as a contributor.
+Every fiction author and poet that appears in this issue receives a complimentary PDF subscription, a print copy and the ability to purchase extra copies at wholesale plus shipping as a contributor.
 We will also upload the audio production of your piece to YouTube for you to use for your own promotional purposes and include you in our social media as much as we are able.
 Your success is our success.

 In addition, we will consider your works for nomination to the Pushcart Prize, Best New Poets, PEN/O’Henry Prize, Best American Short Stories, Best American Essays, Best American Non-required Reading, The Best Small Fictions, Poetry Daily, Science Fiction and Fantasy Poetry Association’s Eglin and Rhysling Awards, Horror Writer’s Association’s Bram Stoker Award® and Verse Daily.
 We try to nominate from each publication every year.